Ponnampatti

 Ponnampatti is a panchayat town in Tiruchirappalli district in the Indian state of Tamil Nadu.

 Demographics

 At the 2001 India census, Ponnampatti had a population of 10,659.
-Males constituted 49% of the population and females 51%.
-Ponnampatti had an average literacy rate of 65%, higher than the national average of 59.5%: male literacy was 75%, and female literacy was 55%.
-In Ponnampatti, 14% of the population was under 6 years of age.
+Males constituted 49% of the population, while females accounted for 51%.
+The average literacy rate in Ponnampatti was 65%, which was higher than the national average of 59.5%.
+The male literacy rate was 75%, and the female literacy rate was 55%.
+Additionally, 14% of the population in Ponnampatti was under the age of 6.